pulumi/docs/content/blog/pulumi-vscode-extension/index.md

 ## Debugging Pulumi IaC Programs

 For simple Pulumi programs, it's easy enough to see what will happen when you look at the IaC code.
-But as teams build more complex cloud infrastructure components, fully taking advantage of Pulumi's support for all of the rich componentization and control flow features in their language of choice, it can become more challenging to diagnose why a particular input value is being used for a cloud infrastructure resource, and what set of decisions were made by the infratructure compnents to arrive at that.
+But as teams build more complex cloud infrastructure components, fully taking advantage of Pulumi's support for all of the rich componentization and control flow features in their language of choice, it can become more challenging to diagnose why a particular input value is being used for a cloud infrastructure resource, and what set of decisions were made by the infrastructure components to arrive at that.
 The `pulumi` CLI recently added support for a new `--attach-debugger` flag, which allows attaching a debugger to any language processes that are run as part of a Pulumi operation - regardless of the language.
-We've now added support for that into a native VS Code debugger extension as well, so that you can debug your Pulumi programs in any languge with just a couple of clicks.
+We've now added native VS Code debugger extension support for it as well, so that you can debug your Pulumi programs in any language with just a couple of clicks.

 ### Start Debugging